 I really love free things.

 I love crafting with free things, even better.
-Like this walnut wreath, I made one year for my fall decorating and turned into a Christmas wreath centerpiece.
+Like this walnut wreath, I made one year for my fall decorating and turned into a Christmas wreath centerpiece this year.
 It is almost completely free.
 Since the walnuts came from someone’s garden and the rest of the supplies are golden oldies from my stash.

 Do you know what else I love?
 Like really, really love?